Making Bird Connections: A Virtual Lecture Series

 November 10, 2020: Indigenous Conservation: Boreal Birds in Canada with special guests from Ray Rabliauskas, an elder from the Poplar River First Nation and Audubon's Boreal Conservation VP Jeff Wells - Stream on Facebook

-November 17, 2020: Tracking Seabirds with Don Lyons and Audubon's Policy Analyst Charlotte Runzel - Register here!
+November 17, 2020: Tracking Seabirds with Don Lyons and Audubon's Policy Analyst Charlotte Runzel - Stream the recording online.

 All donations go to support Hog Island Audubon Camp operations.